nikosuenderhauf/roboticvisionchallenges/object-detection.md

 ### ECCV 2020 Competition Evaluation Server
 <img src="assets/img/eccv20logo.png" width="200" style="float:left; margin-right:10px;">
 We are currently running the 3rd iteration of the competition in association with our ECCV 2020 workshop [Beyond mAP: Rassessing the Evaluation of Object Detectors](eccv2020).
 Cash prizes will be awarded to high competitors, along with the opportunity to present their work at our workshop.
-The server for the competition is currently running [here](https://competitions.codalab.org/competitions/20597) and final submissions are due on the 14th of July.
+The server for the competition is currently running [here](https://competitions.codalab.org/competitions/20597) and final submissions are due on the **5th of August**.

 ### IROS 2019 Competition Evaluation Server
  <img src="assets/img/logo-iros-2019.png" width="200" style="float:left; margin-right:10px;">